 When thinking about your perfect maximum bid, it’s tricky to estimate the “right” amount when every ad campaign is different.
 LinkedIn will suggest a bid range, which is a great place to start.
 Continue to play around with your bid amount.
 Where is your audience?
 The app?
 In their InMail?
 When are they browsing LinkedIn?
 Switching up your bid every once in a while can help you answer these questions more than just setting one bid and never changing it.

 Finally, you have the option to set up conversion tracking, which tracks what people do after they click on your ad.
-This is totally optional but can be useful!
+This is optional but can be incredibly useful if you're interested in monitoring user activity.
 If you so choose to set it up, click “+ Add conversions”.

 Whew!
 You’ve set up your LinkedIn ads campaign!
 But we’re not done.
 It’s time to set up and create your ads.
 When you’re ready to move forward, click “Save and next”.